Nellie the Elephant (TV series)

-Nellie the Elephant was a British children's cartoon series created by Terry Ward on behalf of FilmFair, Flicks Films and 101 Film Productions Limited in the United Kingdom that ran from 8 January 1990 to 19 December 1990.
-The series featured Lulu as the voice of Nellie, with Tony Robinson providing other voices and also narrating the show.
-A comic-book annual was released in 1990 in an attempt to further advertise the series, but the annual failed to attract a wide audience.
+Nellie the Elephant is a British children's animated television series created by Terry Ward on behalf of FilmFair, Flicks Films and 101 Film Productions Limited in the United Kingdom that ran from 8 January to 19 December 1990.
+The series featured Lulu as the voice of Nellie, with Tony Robinson providing other voices and also narrating the series.
+A hardback comic-book annual was released in 1990 in an attempt to further advertise the series, but failed to attract a wide audience.

 Plot

 Based on the famous children's song, "Nellie the Elephant", the series revolves around a pink elephant named Nellie who is returning to her home in Mandalay after escaping from the circus.
 Throughout the series, she meets new characters and sometimes returns to the same places in her quest to return home, though curiously, all of her travels are within the United Kingdom.

-Another recurring character is a Dick Dastardly-like Ringmaster keen to recapture Nellie at all costs and return her to the circus, but is continuously foiled by Nellie and her friends.
+Another recurring character is a Dick Dastardly-esque ringmaster keen to recapture Nellie at all costs and return her to the circus, but is continuously foiled by Nellie and her friends.